Aljnk/ComfyUI-JNK-Tiny-Nodes/README.md

 - **Save Static Image** - Save images with quality control, metadata, and an option to skip existing files.
 Allows saving images using filesystem paths.
 - **Load Image if Exist** - Load images with existence check, returning a boolean status.
 Loads image by filesystem path and returns boolean to check if image was loaded.
 - **Image Filter Loader** - Batch load images from folders with filtering + returns number of found images and their paths.
 Loads images from a folder whose names contain the filter keyword.
+- **Prepare Image for AI** - Optimize images (reduce image size) to save tokens when using with "Ask Google Gemini" node for computer vision tasks.
 - **Stroke RGBA Image** - Add customizable stroke effects to RGBA images or by mask.
 Preserves alpha channel after stroking.
 - **Create RGBA Image** - Generate transparent or colored RGBA image.
 Useful for compositing images from different layers.
 - **Add Layer Overlay** - Composite layers with positioning, rotation and opacity control.